nhinvo/pro-het-phage-interaction/README.md

-## *Prochlorococcus*: influence of Heterotrophic Communities on Cyanophage Infection Dynamics
+## *Picocyanobacteria*: influence of Heterotrophic Communities on Cyanophage Infection Dynamics
 Repository for modified pipelines, scripts, and figures for DNA sequencing analyses in the publication:
-1. Coe, A., Parker, S.M., **Vo, N.N.**, Kearney, S., Pollack, S., Emster, K., Mullet, J., Castro, K.G., Chisholm, S.W.
+1. Coe, A., Parker, S.M., Vo, N.N., Kearney, S., Pollack, S., Emster, K., Mullet, J., Castro, K.G., Chisholm, S.W.
 (2025).
 The Influence of Heterotrophic Communities on Cyanophage Infection Dynamics in Prochlorococcus and Synechococcus Cultures.
 (In preparation).